kksahay/identify-reconciliation/README.md

   - Update all its linked records to point to `newestPrimary`
   - Return the contact trail

-#### Case 4B: Both are secondary belonging to the same primary contact
+#### Case 4B: Both are secondary belonging to same primary contacts

 - **Action**: Return the existing contact trail without changes.